-The steps in this section may be performed only if the max osd capacity is
+The steps in this section may be performed only if you want to override the

-osd_mclock_max_capacity_iops_[hdd, ssd] can be set by specifying it
+osd_mclock_max_capacity_iops_[hdd, ssd] can be set by running the

 For example, the following command sets the max capacity for all the OSDs in a Ceph node whose underlying device type is SSDs: